Struct rusqlite::Statement

 Executes the prepared statement and maps a function over the resulting

-rows, where the function returns a Result
+rows, where the function returns a Result with Error type implementing

-(so errors can be unified).
+std::convert::From<Error> (so errors can be unified).

-, the returned iterator does not expose the possibility
+Unlike the iterator produced by query, the returned iterator does not expose the possibility

 for accessing stale rows.